-For Case 7, requirements on reporting Overlapping range errors were relaxed in NVMe v1.4 relative to earlier versions of the specification.
+For Case 7, requirements on reporting Overlapping range errors were relaxed in NVMe v1.4 and returned to a Shall in 2.0 relative to earlier versions of the specification.
 While controllers should report overlapping range errors, it is no longer a 'shall' requirements to do so.
-Therefore this test should be considered FYI, and informative only.
+Therefore this test should be considered FYI, and informative only for 1.4 devices.